SharpEconomy/SharpTimeTracker/README.md

 # Time Tracker App (Render-Ready)

-This is a lightweight Flask time tracking app that stores entries in a PostgreSQL table on Supabase using `psycopg`.
+This is a lightweight Flask time tracking app that stores entries in Firebase Firestore using `firebase-admin`.
 Column names may use spaces (e.g. `"From Time"`) or snake case (e.g. `from_time`)—the app converts them automatically.
 Charts are rendered client-side with Chart.js.